Coconino National Forest: Geography

 The elevation in the forest ranges from 2,600 ft in the southern part of the forest near the Verde River to 12,633 ft at the summit of Humphreys Peak, the highest point in the state of Arizona.
 Much of the forest is a high altitude plateau (average elevation is roughly 7,000 ft on the plateau) that is located in the midst of the largest contiguous ponderosa pine forest in North America.
 The southern border of this plateau is the Mogollon Rim, a nearly 400 mi long escarpment running across central Arizona that also marks the southern boundary of the Colorado Plateau.
-The Coconino National Forest is divided into three districts that each possess their own distinct geography and environments.
+The Coconino National Forest is divided into three districts that each possess their distinct geography and environments.

 The northernmost district, known as the Flagstaff District, is home to the San Francisco Peaks, an ancient group of volcanic summits.
 The highest peak, Humphreys Peak, is the highest point in Arizona at 12,633 ft.
 The second, third, and fourth highest peaks in Arizona are found nearby.
 The San Francisco Peaks are the dominant structure of the San Francisco Volcanic Field, an 1,800 mi2 volcanic field that contains more than 600 volcanic features.
 The Coconino National Forest encompasses a large portion of the volcanic field and so the forest landscape around Flagstaff is dotted with tree-covered cinder cones, lava flows, and lava tubes (such as Lava River Cave).
 The Flagstaff District surrounds two United States National Monuments near Flagstaff, Walnut Canyon National Monument and Sunset Crater Volcano National Monument the latter of which preserves the youngest cinder cone in the San Francisco Volcanic Field, Sunset Crater.
 The forest borders another National Monument, Wupatki National Monument on its northeast corner.